Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 4. Under Design Sources, right-click **edt_versal** and select **Create HDL Wrapper**.

-    The Create HDL Wrapper dialog box
+    The Create HDL Wrapper dialog box opens.
-    opens.
 Use this dialog box to create an HDL wrapper file for the processor subsystem.

     >**TIP:** The HDL wrapper is a top-level entity required by the design tools.

 5. Select **Let Vivado manage wrapper and auto-update** and click **OK**.

 6. In the Block Design Sources window, under Design Sources, expand   **edt_versal_wrapper**.

 7. Right-click the top-level block diagram, titled edt_versal_i: edt_versal (edt_versal.bd) and select **Generate Output Products**.

     The Generate Output Products dialog box opens, as shown in the following figure.

     ![](media/image15.png)

-    >**Note:** If you are running the Vivado&reg; Design Suite on a Windows machine, you might see different options under Run Settings.
+    >***Note*:** If you are running the Vivado&reg; Design Suite on a Windows machine, you might see different options under Run Settings.
 In this case, continue with the default settings.

 8. Click **Generate**.

     This step builds all required output products for the selected source.
 For example, you do not need to manually create constraints for the IP processor system.
 The Vivado tools automatically generate the XDC file for the processor sub-system when you select **Generate Output Products**.

-9. When the Generate Output Products process completes, click **OK**.
-     Click the Design Runs tab on the bottom window to see OOC Module Runs/Synthesis/Implementation runs.

 10. In the Block Design Sources window, click the **IP Sources** tab.
 Here you can see the output products that you just generated, as shown in the following figure.

     ![](media/image16.png)